Notifiarr/dockwatch/README.md

 - Notify when a container changes state (running -> stopped)
 - Nofity when an update is available
 - Notify when an update is applied
+- Notify when images are pruned
+- Notify when volumes are pruned
 - Notify when images/volumes have been pruned
 - Notify if memory is > n%
 - Notify if CPU is > n%